The Definitive Alice Cooper

 The Definitive Alice Cooper is a compilation album by Alice Cooper, released in 2001 on Rhino Records.
-It is the international counterpart of Mascara & Monsters: The Best of Alice Cooper, with a slightly different track listing and a different cover.
+It is the international counterpart of Mascara & Monsters: The Best of Alice Cooper, with a slightly different track listing and a different cover, though both compilations feature the same back cover, tray insert and disc image.
 The album was released worldwide except in the United States.